rogerjdeangelis/utl-macros-to-get-all-variable-and-dataset-meta-data-dictionary-tables/README.md

     */

-    /*--- testing run the code below before running the macro ---*/
+    /*--- optional for  testing and reruning the code below before running the macro ---*/

     /*---  just for testing ---*/
     %utl_close; /*-- helps if accidentally macro opened sas dataset ---*/